capogreco/capogreco.github.io/_posts/2022-08-24-web_audio_api_samples.md

 ---
 layout     : post
-title      : "Web Audio API: Samples" date       : 2022-08-23
+title      : "Web Audio API: Samples" date       : 2022-08-24
 categories : RMIT CCS
 ---

 API stands for "Application Programming Interface" -- they specify protocols that allow bits of software to plug into each other.
-We have already looked at the Canvas API, which plugs javascript into the canvas element, and in fact the Document Object Model (DOM), is itself an API, as it specifies how javascript can plug into the structure of an html document.
+We have already looked at the Canvas API, which plugs javascript into the canvas element.
+In fact the Document Object Model (DOM) is itself an API, as it specifies how javascript can plug into the structure of an html document.
 You can read a more comprehensive explanation of what an API is [here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction).

 The [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) connects javascript to the parts of the browser that processes audio, and which connects to the operating system's audio output device.
 This API is useful to know as p5's [sound library](https://p5js.org/reference/#/libraries/p5.sound) tends to be a bit buggy, and get less maintenance than the regular p5 library.
 By working with Web Audio API directly, you bypass the need to deal with the p5 sound library altogether.